 As I write this post, I am in a lot of pain.
 My neck hurts and has been since yesterday, and I can feel the pain traveling down to that hard-to-reach spot on my upper back.
 Meanwhile, my hands are threatening to become numb, and I am still on the first paragraph of this article!
 What is a person to do?
 Let’s talk about how to deal with osteoarthritis pain.

 Pain Medications & Me

 On the flip side, we are all quite tolerant of pain.
-We are strong-willed and of the mindset that we will push through a difficult situation, even if it kills us!
-It might indeed kill us if medication doesn’t do it first.
+We are strong-willed and of the mindset that we will push through a tough situation, even if it kills us!
+It might indeed kill us if the medication doesn’t do it first.
 Considering my sensitivity to other things such as sugar or caffeine, I’m cautious about what I put in my mouth because everything I put in there has consequences.

 Alternatives to Medication

 Exercise is considered the best non-medical treatment for dealing with osteoarthritis pain.
 I’m struggling with this because the more active I am, the more I hurt.
 If I don’t exercise, I feel good.
 Before my diagnosis, I walked every day and tried to do various other activities for variety, but my body rebelled.
 Pain caused by exercising is what drove me to see a doctor in the first place.

 It seemed that no matter what exercise I did, something hurt.
 Something always hurts.
 The thing is, it changes continually.
 The pain travels throughout my body, like an invisible force.
 It’ll spend some time in my neck, and as soon as I get that under control, it may be in my legs.
 Sometimes it’s throbbing, other times aching, occasionally shooting, sharp pain.